 Sheri Jones was recently inducted into the Michigan Chapter of the National Academy of Television Arts and Sciences Silver Circle in recognition of her dedication to excellence and the significant contributions she has made to the television industry over the past 25 years.

-Sheri anchors the 11 o'clock news at WLNS and leads its Crimestoppers Program.
-Her weekly Crimestoppers report, which focuses on crime prevention and unsolved crimes, has aided in the capture of many of mid-Michigan's most wanted felons.
+Sheri anchors the 11 o'clock news at WLNS and leads its Crime Stoppers Program.
+Her weekly Crime Stoppers report has aided in the capture of many of Mid-Michigan's most wanted fugitive felons.
 The program has also earned her several awards, including honors from the Associated Press, the Michigan Association of Broadcasters, the Central Michigan Crime Prevention Association, and for four years in a row, the top media award from the Crime Prevention Association of Michigan.
 Sheri has also been awarded by the State of Michigan as an Outstanding Advocate for Crime Victim's Rights and was a featured speaker at Eastern Michigan University for the Center for Regional and National Security.

-In 2009, Sheri Jones and long-time colleague Tamara Shabluk collaborated on an hour-long documentary for the Michigan Women's Hall of Fame that aired statewide on PBS.
+Sheri’s expertise has been showcased on National Television including Forensic Files and The Montel Williams Show.
+In 2009, Sheri Jones wrote and hosted an hour-long documentary for the Michigan Women's Hall of Fame that aired statewide on PBS.
 In 2010, this documentary entitled "We Can Do It!" won an Emmy.
-Today some 800 schools across Michigan provide students access to it in their research libraries.
+Today some 800 schools across Michigan offer students access to it in their research libraries.

 Sheri is an honor’s graduate of MSU’s College of Communication Arts and Sciences.
 Sheri is an active member in a number of community groups including the Juvenile Diabetes Research Foundation, Muscular Dystrophy Association, Children's Trust Fund of Michigan and Child and Family Services- Capital Area.